-Resilient Lands and Water Project Part I
+Resilient Lands and Waters Part I: Understanding the Partnerships

-Through the Resilient Lands and Waters Initiative in Hawai'i, we aimed to demonstrate the benefits of landscape-scale approaches to conservation and management that contribute to climate resilience by building upon the existing collaborative inter-agency partnerships.
+Through the Resilient Lands and Waters Initiative in Hawai'i, we aimed to demonstrate the benefits of landscape-scale approaches to conservation and management that contribute to climate resilience by building upon existing collaborative inter-agency partnerships.
 These robust partnerships were already implementing actions to protect and restore ecosystems by reducing threats such as invasive species, land-based pollution, and wildfire, while many organizations have been adding climate change plans into their operations as well.
 The goal under this Initiative was to further develop a Federal partners' toolbox from the PICCC, NOAA, and EPA, aiming to coalesce collective products and services to augment the on-the-ground efforts already occurring.

-In order to grasp the extent of work being done throughout the three RLW sites, it was necessary to identify all organization and partnerships actively working at these sites.
-Alongside this, mapping and describing the actual activities and scope of the work being done was critical.
+In order to grasp the extent of work being done throughout the three RLW sites, it was necessary to identify all organizations and partnerships actively working at these sites.
+Along with this, mapping and describing the actual activities and scope of the work being done was critical.
 The objective of the first portion of the RLW project was to develop maps of resilience activities being conducted by partnerships in the three RLW sites, which decrease negative impacts from climate change on ecosystem services.
-The first step necessary in identifying what needs to be done to enhance the resilience of Hawai'i's landscapes was visually organizing past and current efforts.
-More than 130 individuals from organizations working throughout Hawai'i's RLW sites: He'eia, West Maui and West Hawai'i were contacted in an effort to identify past and ongoing resilience activities that aim to ensure continuation of healthy ecosystem services.
-Approximately 50 respondents from over 40 organizations participated by submitting responses to a detailed poll including questions regarding their respective organizations, such as their goals, plans, actions, partnerships, and publications, and more specifically the involvement of climate change in their operations.
-It was found through the polls there are a considerable number of organizations that have formed partnerships and are collaborating throughout the three sites (Table 1, Table 2, and Table 3).
+The first step necessary in identifying the needs for enhancing the resilience of Hawai'i's landscapes was visually organizing past and current efforts.
+More than 130 individuals from organizations working throughout Hawai'i's RLW sites I were contacted in an effort to identify past and ongoing resilience activities that aim to ensure the continuation of healthy ecosystem services.
+Approximately 50 respondents from over 40 organizations participated by submitting responses to a detailed poll including questions regarding their respective organizations.
+These questions specified their goals, plans, actions, partnerships, and publications, and more specifically the involvement of climate change in their operations.
+It was found through the polls that a considerable number of organizations have formed partnerships and are collaborating throughout the three sites (Table 1, Table 2, and Table 3).

+Over 100

+organizations/individuals

-Over 100 organizations/individuals were asked to participate in an initial RLW poll.
+were asked to participate

+in an initial RLW poll.